 While this might seem like a cowboy’s addition to the repair kit, we assure you that a little bit of baling wire will truly help you out in a pinch.
 It can provide the strength and rigidity to fix a ski binding, and the flexibility to serve as a makeshift buckle.
 We recommend bringing a small roll.

 A great multi-tool is worth its weight in gold.
 Use it for splicing, dicing and rectifying.
 There are a ton of good tools on the market, so shop around for one that fits your budget.
 It doesn’t need to have 20 awl variations on it, but a good pair of pliers and a couple of different knife options are must-haves.

-As always, if you have MSR gear repair questions, feel free to drop by or contact our Seattle Repair Shop at 1-800-245-2992.
+As always, if you have MSR gear repair questions, feel free contact our Seattle Repair Shop.
 We stand behind everything we make and our service technicians are happy to work with you to find you a solution as quickly as possible.